 mugging offense); AND

 - The item stolen was not a gun or an automobile

 If an individual in California is convicted of petty theft, the individual’s crime is punishable by up to 6 months in jail and/or a maximum fine of $1,000.

 Generally speaking, any theft that does not meet all of the requirements of a petty theft according to California Penal Code Section 484(a) and California Penal Code Section 488 PC will constitute a grand theft.
 In most cases, grand theft in California is a wobbler, meaning that it can be charged as either a misdemeanor or felony grand theft.
 A misdemeanor grand theft is punishable up to one year in county jail.
 If it’s a felony, one may be sentenced to sixteen months, two years, or three years of incarceration in the county jail.

 Sanford Horowitz experienced California criminal defense attorney.
 With his help, you may be able to beat theft charges using certain legal defenses, such as:

 - The allegedly stolen property actually belonged to you,

 - The person who owed the item consented to you taking it, and/or,

-There are additionally many other defenses that the skilled trial attorneys at Sanford & Christy Horowitz Criminal Defense are prepared to engage to vigorously defend their clients.
+There are additionally many other defenses that the skilled trial attorney at Sanford Horowitz Criminal Defense prepared to engage to vigorously defend his clients.